TimGJ/xenon/README.md

 text = x.DecryptFile(infile, outfile)
 ```

-The `DecrpytFile` method also returns the plaintext decoded as utf-8 to the caller is this
+The `DecrpytFile` method also returns the plaintext to the caller is this
-is the most common usecase (decrypting e.g. config files on the fly).
+is the most common use-case (decrypting e.g. config files on the fly).

+Note that this is returned as bytes and so will need the approriate decoding
+applying if, for example, it is to be loaded as JSON or YAML.

 ## Test files

 The repo contains three test files to ensure that everything works.
-* `Jabberwocky.txt`: a sample of text (Lewis Carrol's nonsense poem Jabberwocky)
+* `Jabberwocky.txt`: a sample of text (Lewis Carroll's nonsense poem Jabberwocky)
-* `Jabberwocky.xenon`: `Jabberwock.txt` encrypted with the passhprase in `.keyfile`
+* `Jabberwocky.xenon`: `Jabberwockiy.txt` encrypted with the passphrase in `.keyfile`
 * `.keyfile`: the passphrase used to create `Jabberwocky.xenon`